 In March 2020, the World Health Organization categorized COVID-19 as a pandemic, and the government of the United States declared the COVID-19 outbreak a national emergency.
-COVID-19 continues to spread throughout the United States and globally, and the duration, severity of its effects and ultimate impact to the world's population and the global economy are unknown.
-To attempt to mitigate the spread of the pandemic, many state, local, and foreign governments have put in place travel restrictions, quarantines, shelter-in-place orders, and other government orders and restrictions.
-These restrictions and orders have resulted in business closures, work stoppages, slowdowns and delays, work-from-home policies, and cancellation or postponement of events, among other effects that could adversely impact our operations, as well as the operations of our customers, partners and vendors.
+Despite the availability of vaccines in some geographies, COVID-19 continues to spread throughout the United States and globally, particularly in regions where we have significant operations and personnel.
+The duration, severity of its effects and ultimate impact to the world's population and the global economy are unknown.
+To attempt to mitigate the spread of the pandemic, many state, local, and foreign governments put in place travel restrictions, quarantines, shelter-in-place orders, and other government orders and restrictions.
+These restrictions and orders resulted in business closures, work stoppages, slowdowns and delays, work-from-home policies, and cancellation or postponement of events, among other effects that could adversely impact our operations, as well as the operations of our customers, partners and vendors.
 In response to these government actions and mandates, we have modified and may continue to modify our business practices, including, among others, directing all employees to work from home, restricting employee travel, transitioning our employee onboarding and training to remote or online programs, holding virtual sales calls and meetings, and cancelling physical participation in events and conferences.
+In addition, the reopening of businesses and economies in certain countries is creating a variety of new challenges, including, for example, higher prices for goods and serves, limited availability of products, and disruptions to supply chains.
 There is no certainty that the measures we have taken will be sufficient to mitigate the risks posed by the pandemic.

 The impact of the COVID-19 pandemic is fluid and uncertain.
-We are unable to predict the impact that the COVID-19 pandemic will have on our results of operations, financial condition, liquidity and cash flows due to numerous uncertainties, including the duration and severity of the pandemic and the impact of the various mitigation efforts.
+We are unable to predict the impact that the COVID-19 pandemic will have on our results of operations, financial condition, liquidity and cash flows due to numerous uncertainties, including the duration and severity of the pandemic, the impact of the various mitigation efforts, vaccine administration rates and other factors that may not be foreseeable.
 The COVID-19 pandemic has caused a global economic downturn and extreme volatility in financial markets, which could materially and adversely affect demand for our products and services as well as our results of operations and financial condition even after the pandemic is contained and global economic activity stabilizes.
-The COVID-19 pandemic, as well as intensified measures undertaken to contain the spread of COVID-19, could decrease the spending of our existing and potential new customers; cause our customers to fail to renew, reduce, shorten, terminate, or renegotiate their subscriptions for our services; and lengthen collection periods of accounts receivable.
+The COVID-19 pandemic, as well as restrictive measures undertaken to contain the spread of COVID-19, could decrease the spending of our existing and potential new customers; cause our customers to fail to renew, reduce, shorten, terminate, or renegotiate their subscriptions for our services; and lengthen collection periods of accounts receivable.
 Any of these developments could adversely affect our business, results of operations, and financial condition.
 Additionally, concerns over the economic impact of the COVID-19 pandemic have caused extreme volatility in financial and other capital markets which may adversely impact our stock price.